markmorr/ML-Climate-Final-Project-Template/journal.md

 Hi-- longer post to explain my changes.
 I have really been struggling to get excited about my initial project idea.
-After lots of indecision and consideration, I've decided to switch to a new project idea that I am really excited about.
+After lots of indecision and consideration, I've decided to switch to a somewhat different project that I am really excited about.
 The main idea is the same--predicting a hazardous weather event that is likely to be influenced by climate change, using historical data, and doing some extrapolation into the future by merging it with climate data (and future projections).
 I want to develop a